VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## Validation

-Before a Registrant can reserve a seat, the system must check that there are enough seats available.
+Before a registrant can reserve a seat, the system must check that there are enough seats available.
 Although logic in the UI can attempt to verify that there are sufficient seats available before it sends a command, the business logic in the domain must also perform the check;